upadhyayji097/upadhyayji097/README.md

 - 👋 Hi, I’m Abhishek Upadhyay
 - 👀 I’m interested in competetive coding and development.
-- 🌱 I’m currently learning php and Phython.
+- 🌱 I’m currently learning php and Python.
 - 💞️ I’m looking to collaborate on graphic designing.
 - 📫 How to reach me my  insta id is upadhyay_ji097 and you can mail me at abhishekupadhyay789009@gmail.com.